rvaidyaa/fast-foodie/README.md

 ## Background

-I built this app because I enjoy visiting National Parks and I wanted to have a convenient way to look up National Park information to be able to plan my next visit.
+App was created to quickly decide if its worth eating out tonight.
 ## Use Case
-This app gives people a way to search information on the National Parks to find a description, weather information, and directions to that park.
-The user is able to save the park to a bucket list and they are able to check that park off of their bucket list once they have visited.
+By inputing zipcode this application will return the weather as well as the 9 best restaurants in the area with links to menu directions and additional weather info.

 ## Working Prototype

-You can access a working prototype of the app here: https://national-park-explorer.herokuapp.com/
+You can access a working prototype of the app here: https://rvaidyaa.github.io/weather-restaurant-app/

 ## Functionality
 The app's functionality includes:
-* Search for National Park information.
+* User inputs zip code of interest.
-* The app returns information such as park description, weather information, directions, and park website.
+* The app returns weather information and link to forecast information.
-* Add chosen park to a Bucket List section.
-* Update park to visited and save to Been There Done That section.
-* Delete parks from Bucket List and Been There Done That sections.
+*  9 best restaurants in the area, their price, their location, type of cusine and link to menu + directions.
 ## Technology

 * HTML